How is Alimony Decided?

 Alimony or spousal support is available in New Hampshire under RSA 458:19.
-Effective June 25, 2018 the law has changed regarding how the Courts will consider an alimony award from one spouse to the other.
-Similar to other states, New Hampshire has implemented a formula which takes into consideration each party's gross income, payment/receipt of child support and payment/receipt of other paid expenses.
-The calculation is a result of 30% the difference between the parties' adjusted gross incomes at a maximum and the duration for half the length of the marriage at a maximum.
+Effective June 25, 2018; the law has changed regarding how the Courts will consider an alimony award from one spouse to the other.
+Similar to other states, New Hampshire has implemented a formula that takes into consideration each party's gross income, payment/receipt of child support, and payment/receipt of other paid expenses.
+The calculation is a result of 30% of the difference between the parties' adjusted gross incomes at a maximum and the duration for half the length of the marriage at a maximum.

-Once the calculation has been done, it is important to have an experienced family lawyer in Manchester NH to make legal arguments relating to the recipient's need and the payor's ability to pay to arrive at an agreed upon figure or proposed figure for the Court to consider.
-There are other factors to consider like the standard of living during the marriage.
+Once the calculation has been done, it is important to have an experienced family lawyer in New Hampshire to make legal arguments relating to the recipient's need and the payor's ability to pay to arrive at an agreed-upon figure or proposed figure for the Court to consider.
+There are other factors to consider, like the standard of living during the marriage.
 The tax consequences on the federal level relating to the receipt and payment of alimony change effective January 1, 2019.
 To be sure you understand your rights regarding alimony, speak to one of our experienced family law attorneys.

 After the alimony is calculated, New Hampshire Courts also consider many factors: